Gallen sharp in 7 innings, Diamondbacks beat Rockies 4-0 - KESQ

 The Diamondbacks jumped on Márquez early, scoring three runs in the second inning on Jose Herrera’s two-run double and Nick Ahmed’s RBI single.

 Márquez gave up another run in the fifth inning on a wild pickoff throw.
-He allowed four runs (three earned)on six hits and struck out seven with four walks in six innings.
+He allowed four runs and six hits and struck out seven with four walks in six innings.

+“I was a lot better in there than I’ve been, minimized (the damage) a little bit,” Márquez said.

 UP NEXT